maxricodecastro/technical-shop/Layout.md

 ### 2. Filters Panel (Initial State)
 - Fixed width on the left side
-- Contains traditional filter controls (dropdowns, checkboxes, etc.)
+- Contains traditional filter controls:
+  - `Select`/`Listbox` for category/subcategory
+  - `CheckboxGroup` with `Checkbox` for colors, materials
+  - `Switch` for in-stock toggle
+  - Custom `Slider` for price range
 - Has a toggle button at the bottom to activate chat mode
 - **Behavior:** When chat sidebar opens, this panel completely disappears and is replaced by the chat interface